“What a waste of time!”

 Tags: productivity measurement, time management, time study

 Want to get stuff done?
-Trying to overcome procrastination?
+Do you keep putting off important tasks?
 Can’t seem to get started?
+Need procrastination support?
 That’s why we launched BuddyHive.com.
 The site inspires users to get stuff done by linking them up with random buddies to whom they are accountable.

 Our time study research shows that procrastination in the workplace is among the top 20 productivity inhibitors that employees face.
 And procrastination is not just a problem for those at work.
 Stay-at-home mothers and fathers, students, and those who are in between jobs also find that there are some tasks that are simply hard to get to.
 You may have support systems in place; a spouse who offers advice or a boss who provides direction.
 But for some reason, the support you get from the people you know doesn’t always work.
 No matter how much nagging your receive from your spouse, those unfinished tasks just never seem to get done.
 You can take a time management course that gives you lots of theory.
 There are numerous ways to overcome procrastination; break large tasks into smaller ones, give yourself a reward for completing a task, visualize a positive outcome rather than a negative one.
 If you can do any of those, you’re on your way.